napeits/frstack/README.md

 ## Notes

-* Assumes a Fedora guest image
-* Uses systemd for init files.
+* The guest is Fedora 20.
+The scripts assume the use of systemd - so this should work on other distros that also support systemd.
 * For consistency between environments we create a forgerock user ("fr" - because no one likes to type long names).
 Most things run under this users account.
-You can ssh fr@opename.example.com
+* Optional:  To set up ssh for the fr user (so you can You can ```ssh fr@opename.example.com```) Add your public ssh key to roles/create-fr-user/files.
+Edit roles/create-fr-user/tasks/main.yml to reflect the name of your pub key file

 ## Ansible Notes